-AE are not included in Annex 1 of the list of dangerous substances of the Council Directive 67/548/EEC rats.
-AE are quickly eliminated from the body through the urine, faeces, and expired air (CO2).Orally dosed AE was absorbed rapidly and extensively in rats, and more than 75% of the dose was absorbed.
+AE are not included in Annex 1 of the list of dangerous substances of the Council Directive 67/548/EEC

+In general, alcohol ethoxylates (AE) are readily absorbed through the skin of guinea pigs and rats and through the gastrointestinal mucosa of rats.
+AE are quickly eliminated from the body through the urine, faeces, and expired air (CO2).
+Orally dosed AE was absorbed rapidly and extensively in rats, and more than 75% of the dose was absorbed.
 When applied to the skin of humans, the doses were absorbed slowly and incompletely (50% absorbed in 72 hours).
-Half of the absorbed surfactant was excreted promptly in the urine and smaller amounts of AE appeared in the faeces and expired air (CO2)).
+Half of the absorbed surfactant was excreted promptly in the urine and smaller amounts of AE appeared in the faeces and expired air (CO2).
 The metabolism of C12 AE yields PEG, carboxylic acids, and CO2 as metabolites.
 The LD50 values after oral administration to rats range from about 1-15 g/kg body weight indicating a low to moderate acute toxicity.